Updated on: February 8, 2025

 Employee Turnover

-Failure to leverage the power of human resources can drastically affect your employee turnover rate.
-This can result from poor morale, inability to convey the right message via corporate culture, or other detrimental situations.
+Failure to leverage the power of human resources can drastically affect employee turnover rates.
+This can result from poor morale, an inability to convey the right message through corporate culture, or other detrimental situations.

 Learn more: Restaurant Turnover Rates: How to Keep and Develop Quality Employees